bjk71/CS1530-Software-Engineering-2018/README.md

 ### Pocket Rockets
 Ben Kurzyna, Zack Mattis, Dylan Miao, DJ Rowe

+### How to Run:

+1. Add src/main/resources as resource
+2. Navigate to src/main/java
+3. Compile all java files with "javac *.java"
+4. Run with "java GameWindow"

+Notes:
+App often has formatting issues in full screen.
+May need to restore window down.
+Project was meant to teach Agile Scrum.

 ### Issues & Branches

 An issue should be made for every change you want to make.
 When making an issue, tag it with the appropriate label.
 The labels are: